 Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Patients treated with omalizumab were significantly more likely to be able to withdraw with ICS completely compared to placebo (OR, 2.5; 95% CI, 2.00 to 3.13).
 A small but statistically significant reduction in daily inhaled steroid dose was reported for omalizumab-treated patients compared to placebo (weighted mean difference, -118 mcg BDP equivalent per day; 95% CI, -154 to -84).
 No difference was observed in the proportion of patients who were able to withdraw oral corticosteroid therapy.
-Patients treated with omalizumab as adjunct to corticosteroids required a small but significant reduction in rescue β_2 agonist therapy compared to placebo (mean difference, -0.39 puffs per day; 95% CI, -0.55 to -0.24; nine studies, 3,524 patients).
+Patients treated with omalizumab as adjunct to corticosteroids required a small but significant reduction in rescue β_2 agonist therapy compared to placebo (mean difference, -0.39 puffs per day; 95% CI, -0.55 to - 0.24; nine studies, 3,524 patients).
 Significantly fewer serious adverse events were reported in patients receiving omalizumab compared to placebo (OR, 0.72; 95% CI, 0.57 to 0.91; 15 studies, 5,713 patients), but more injection site reactions were observed with omalizumab.
-Secondary: Not reported Chronic idiopathic urti icaria Maurer et al. 15 ASTERIA II (2013) DB, MC, RCT Patients 12 to 75 years N=323 28 weeks Primary: Change from baseline in a Primary: At week 12, the mean change from baseline in the weekly itch-severity score was -5.1±5.6 in the placebo group, -5.9±6.5 in the 75 mg group (2013) of age with moderate to 20 WEEKS weekly itch- (P=0.46), -8.1±6.4 in the 150 mg group (P=0.001) and -9.8±6.0 in the Omalizumab 75 mg severe chronic severity score 300 mg group (P<0.001).
-The reductions from baseline in mean weekly SC every four weeks idiopathic urticaria who itch-severity scores were dose-responsive with all three omalizumab for three doses remained symptomatic despite histamine1 Secondary: Changes from doses and were better than placebo at the time points before week 12.
-VS antihistamine therapy baseline in the After 12 weeks, the mean weekly itch-severity scores for all UAS7 and in omalizumab groups increased to reach values similar to those in the omalizumab 150 mg SC every four weeks the score for the weekly placebo group but did not return to baseline values for the duration of follow-up.
+Secondary: Not reported Chronic idiopathic urti icaria Maurer et al. 15 ASTERIA II (2013) DB, MC, RCT Patients 12 to 75 years N=323 28 weeks Primary: Change from baseline in a Primary: At week 12, the mean change from baseline in the weekly itch-severity score was -5.1±5.6 in the placebo group, -5.9±6.5 in the 75 mg group Omalizumab 75 mg SC every four weeks for three doses of age with moderate to severe chronic idiopathic urticaria who remained symptomatic weekly itch- severity score Secondary: (P=0.46), -8.1±6.4 in the 150 mg group (P=0.001) and -9.8±6.0 in the 300 mg group (P<0.001).
+The reductions from baseline in mean weekly itch-severity scores were dose-responsive with all three omalizumab doses and were better than placebo at the time points before week 12.
+VS despite histamine 1 antihistamine therapy Changes from baseline in the UAS7 and in After 12 weeks, the mean weekly itch-severity scores for all omalizumab groups increased to reach values similar to those in the SC every four weeks the score for the weekly follow-up.